 Need to add geographic restrictions to your video content?
 Geo-blocking offers a way to control who is able to access your assets on a per country basis.
 This can be done through specific channels, allowing content owners to mix different geographic restrictions among their assets.

-Recently added as an option inside the IBM Cloud Video platform, geo-blocking works across desktops and mobile devices.
-This includes if a viewer is trying to watch from an app, which might be branded as IBM Cloud Video or Ustream.
+Recently added as an option inside IBM’s video streaming offerings, geo-blocking works across desktops and mobile devices.
+This includes if a viewer is trying to watch from an app.
 It joins a suite of security features, some of them around keeping content internal as highlighted in our Enterprise Video Security Components & Services white paper, to help enterprises keep their video content restricted to intended audiences.

 Looking to add picture-in-picture video playback to your live broadcasting?
 Picture-in-picture can be a simple way to liven up presentations, adding live camera footage to decks or demos.

 IBM Cloud Video Broadcaster (Ustream Broadcaster) has added support for picture-in-picture playback through its desktop encoder.
 The encoder is currently available for Mac, with a Windows version coming soon.
 This article mentions this new feature and touts use cases for the technology as well.

 As of April 1st, 2017, Ustream’s transition to becoming part of IBM is complete.
 Ustream was acquired by IBM back in January of 2016, and quickly became one of the pillars of the then newly created IBM Cloud Video business unit.
 This unit brought together innovations from IBM’s R&D labs, including IBM Watson capabilities, and combined them with cloud-based video technology.